Learn to leading with traditional gear requires protection placement skills and evaluation strategies.

 Learn to Lead Trad Rock 101 is an intermediate to advanced course.

-- Learn to competently place running belay anchor points using traditional removable protection.
+- Competently place running belay anchor points using traditional removable protection.

-- Learn to construct anchors using removable and fixed point protection.
+- Construct anchors using removable and fixed point protection.

 You will learn the following:

-- Discuss nuances of climbing traditional routes on different rock types.
+- Discover the nuances of climbing traditional routes on different rock types.

-- How place/remove ‘trad’ or removable protection and how to assess fixed anchor points (bolts and pitons).
+- Assess fixed anchor points (bolts and pitons).

-- How to construct high integrity traditional anchors using the DARN Solid and Timely model.
-These evaluation models are the most up to date strategies currently being taught on the ACMG Rock Guide program.
+- Construct high integrity traditional anchors using the DARN Solid and Timely model.

 - How to select routes that are appropriate for your skill level.